chehak123/rhythMind/README.md

 ## Tech stack used
 We utilized various technologies ranging from animation tools, web development tools, scripting languages and multiple APIs to build ‘rythMind’.

-<b>Front end languages</b>: HTML5, CSS3, Javascript, AJAX
+<b>1.
+Front end languages</b>: HTML5, CSS3, Javascript, AJAX
-Front end framework: Bootstrap to design the user interface (UI)
+<b>2.
+Front end framework</b>: Bootstrap to design the user interface (UI)
-Backend: Node.js, Express.js
+<b>3.
+Backend</b>: Node.js, Express.js
-Spotify API: To fetch and manage the relevant catalogs about artists, tracks and playlists Pexels API: To fetch images corresponding to the emotions displayed on our web app presently Microsoft Azure: To create a conversational, friendly echo chatbot for rythMind which engages in a friendly conversation with the user helping him/her/them talk about his emotions and guiding them towards a calming experience by suggesting relevant songs, playlists, meditation or breathing exercise.
+<b>4.
+Spotify API<?b>: To fetch and manage the relevant catalogs about artists, tracks and playlists
+<b>5.
+Pexels API</b>: To fetch images corresponding to the emotions displayed on our web app presently
+<b>6.
+Microsoft Azure</b>: To create a conversational, friendly echo chatbot for rythMind which engages in a friendly conversation with the user helping him/her/them talk about his emotions and guiding them towards a calming experience by suggesting relevant songs, playlists, meditation or breathing exercise.